-In order to be eligible to apply for this program, students must maintain a 3.0 cumulative GPA, have Junior rank, have completed two years of college level Japanese at Ohio State at the time of application, successfully complete Japanese 2231 prior to departure, and meet OIA's General Eligibility Requirements and Conditions for Participation.
+To be eligible to apply for this program, students must maintain a 3.0 cumulative GPA, have Junior rank, have completed two years of college-level Japanese at Ohio State at the time of application, complete Japanese 2231 before departure, and meet OIA's General Eligibility Requirements and Conditions for Participation.
 All students will also be required to participate in on-campus pre-departure orientations organized by the Office of International Affairs.

 Ohio State students nominated to participate on an exchange will pay their regular tuition and fees to Ohio State.
 A fee for the required supplemental health insurance will also be included.
 In addition, these students are also responsible for arranging and paying for international airfare, room and board, and all other living or personal expenses.
 Students are advised that payments for room and board will be in the local currency.